iterative/cml/README.md

 | `cml-publish` | Publish an image for writing to CML report.
 Returns `.md` string to embed image in CML report when `--md` flag is present. | `<path to image> --title <image title> --md` | `cml-publish graph.png --md`|

-### Required input and output arguments
-_ELLE: I don't believe any arguments are strictly required.
-Need confirmation._

-## Environmental variables
+## Using CML with DVC
-CML facilitates pushing and pulling large files, such as models and datasets, to remote storage with DVC.
+CML lets you pushing and pulling large files, such as models and datasets, to remote storage with DVC.
 If you are using a DVC remote, take note of the environmental variables that must be set according to your remote storage format.

 <details>
   <summary>